Device Fingerprinting: A Crucial Tool in the Fight Against Fraud

 - IP address

-Device fingerprinting is capable of revealing much of a user’s personal information at first scan.
+Device fingerprinting is capable of revealing a lot about a user at first scan.
 So, it’s no surprise that privacy advocates and legislators have raised objections.
 The reason for this is a general lack of specified protections with regard to online data privacy in the US.

 This is a potential issue because it isn’t immediately obvious to US users that they are being fingerprinted if they are on a mobile device.
 They may not know to respond or turn off the technology before their data can be collected.